Henry Dawkins

-Henry Dawkins (24 May 1728 – 19 June 1814) was a British politician and colonial landowner.
+Henry Dawkins (24 May 1728 – 19 June 1814) was a British politician.

 Background

 The Dawkins family settled in Jamaica shortly after its seizure from the Spanish in 1655.
 William Dawkins (d.
 1694) acquired plantations in Jamaica, by grant, in the period 1669 to 1682.
 These descended to his grandsons James Dawkins I, and the sons of Henry Dawkins I (1698–1744), James Dawkins II and Henry Dawkins II, sons of Henry Dawkins I, all three being MPs.
 Both James I and James II left property in England to Henry II, who also inherited Jamaican properties from relatives, for an annual income of £40,000 to £50,000.
 It has been estimated that the gross income of the Jamaican plantations was more than £44,000 in 1775.

 At his death in 1744, Henry Dawkins I owned in Jamaica Old Plantation, Parnassus, Friendship, Green River, Leicester Fields, Trout Hall, One Eye, Sandy Gully Pen, Windsor, Folly Pen, Bog Hole Pen, Withywood Pastures and Treadways, including 1,315 slaves in total.